Why use Windows 10 migration tool?

 To migrate Windows 10 to a new computer, the first thing is to create a system image for current Windows 10 with AOMEI Backupper Professional.
 Then, restore the system image to the new computer to finish OS migration.

-1. In AOMEI Backupper, click “Backup” and then "System Backup".
-Then it will select the operating system and boot-related partition(s) required to start Windows.
+- In AOMEI Backupper, click “Backup” and then "System Backup".
+Then it will select the operating system and boot-related partition(s) required to start Windows automatically.

-2. In the System Backup window, choose a path to store the image.
+- In the System Backup window, choose a path to store the image.
+It is suggested to backup to NAS, cloud drive, shared folder or external storage so that the new computer can access the image easily.
 Finally, click "Start Backup".

 Before taking further steps, you need to do some preparations accordingly for this task.

-Now, follow steps below to restore Windows 10 to new computer:
+Now, follow the steps below to restore Windows 10 to new computer:

 >> The destination disk/partition will be overwritten.
 Be sure to back up crucial data beforehand.